k97/jnana/_work/sonymusic.md

 [presentation-image]
 The Sony music royalty app was used by music producers and creators to manage their project contracts and track their earning across the globe.
 The project was conceived as finance management app with a geolocation based feature support to engage audience from different European countries, Germany, Spain, France and United Kingdom.
+> The Sony music royalty app was used by music producers and creators to manage their project contracts and track their earning across the globe.
+The project was conceived as finance management app with a geolocation based feature support to engage audience from different European countries, Germany, Spain, France and United Kingdom.

 ### The Concept